microchip-pic-avr-examples/pic16f18075-cubicle-doorbell-mplab-mcc/README.md

 ![Adafruit NeoPixel - back side](images/Adafruit_NeoPixel_back_side.png)

-Note: The image above has the power pin labeled as "5VDC", however for this demonstration it will be run at 3.3VDC.

 The RN4678 Bluetooth Click connects to the PIC16F18075 the same way as on the door module.

 Figure 3 shows the connections made between the Adafruit NeoPixel Stick, RN4678 Bluetooth Click, and the PIC16F18075 for the desk module.